Written by

 Fix 13: Ask for help from a specialist

-If USB device is not recognized either on another computer, you have to consider it is a hardware issue.
-If it is that case, send it to a repair store and fix it or recover data by the professional or 3rd party service provider.
+If a USB device is not recognized on another computer, you have to consider that it is a hardware issue.
+If it is the case, send it to a repair store and fix it, or recover data with a professional or 3rd party service provider.

 A USB device error doesn't mean you've lost your valuable files